Logan-Fouts/Thesis/Writing/Method/Method.md

 Reliability in research refers to the consistency of the results obtained from the study.
 It explores whether other researchers can produce similar results under the same conditions, using the same methods.
 In our study, we aim to document in detail all relevant testing and experimentation information in order to allow for others to run them for themselves.

 Validity, relates to the accuracy and legitimacy of our findings.
 To aid in the validity of our study, we engage in rigorous exhaustive testing to find a base algorithm, then tune the layers to fit the domain, maximizing our algorithms ability to identify near duplicate images while limiting wrong classifications.

-> [!TODO] Write more shit more reliability validity

 ### Addressing Reliability and Validity Issues
 - **Threats to Reliability**:
 	- The main potential threat to reliability comes from non-uniform test environments or inconsistent data sets.
 To mitigate this, we will use subsets of defined image sets for each algorithm and make sure to have consistent testing conditions across all experiments.